Monte-M/advertise-website-be-MM/README.md

 6. Change .env example to .env;
 6. Run your database;
 7. Run nodemon src/server OR node src/server;
+8. Start front-end app;
-8. Go to website and enjoy it.
+9. Go to website and enjoy it.

 ### P.S required applications, which will be installed during "npm install":
     "bcryptjs": "^2.4.3",